codestoryai/extension/README.md

 The extension requires the following system dependencies:
 - libssl3 (OpenSSL 3.0)
+- Python 3.9 or newer
+- pydantic v2

 These dependencies will be automatically installed when running in GitHub Codespaces.
 For local development: